zemzale/ubiquitest/README.md

 And I know that there is working google library for working with UUID V4 and there is one for JS also.
 Meaning that if I want to create TODO items, they can also be create on the frontend without having to worry about ID collisions.

+# Bugs

+- [ ] When another user creates a new todo it's created two times on the other users